micahwierenga/css-selector-basics/readme.md

 }
 ```

-If I refresh my browser, I see the updates.
+If I refresh my browser (`cmd + R`), I see the updates.
 The browser selects all elements on the page with the `comments` class and alters the font-weight and color.

 #### The ID Selector

-The ID selector uses the id attribute of an HTML tag to find one specific element.
-We can give any name we want to our ID attribute.
+IDs are used to denote HTML elements that are **unique**.
+An ID can only be used once in an HTML page, and should be reserved for extremely specific content.

 <!--Whip-around while writing -->

 - An ID is **unique** within a page.
-- You should use the id selector when you want to find a single, unique element.
+- You should use an id selector when you want to find a single, unique element.
-- In the CSS document, you use a hashtag (#) to denote an ID
+- In the CSS document, you use a hashtag (#) to denote an ID.

 How about we try it out?
 Altering the HTML: